vicsanity623/Axiom-Agent/ROADMAP.md

 *Features that have been implemented but are currently too unstable for active use.
 The code remains in the project but is disabled by a "kill switch."*

 ### 1. Conversational Context (Short-Term Memory)
 - **Status:** **`On Hold / Disabled`**.
-The architectural approach of using a separate LLM call to resolve context has proven to be unreliable and is a frequent source of bugs.
+The architectural approach of using a separate LLM call to resolve context has proven to be unreliable.
 The feature has been disabled to ensure core system stability.
-- **Goal:** Enable the agent to reliably understand and answer follow-up questions with pronouns.
 - **Path Forward:** This feature requires a complete architectural rethink.
 A future solution might involve a more powerful base model or a different logical approach entirely.

 ---